 |May 18, 2018 – March 31, 2020||Her Royal Highness Meghan, Duchess of Sussex||Marriage to Harry|

 |March 31, 2020 – present||Meghan, Duchess of Sussex||Decision to resign as a senior working member of the British Royal Family|

-When Meghan Markle married into the royal family in 2018, she went from being a commoner to the very royal Her Royal Highness Meghan, Duchess of Sussex.
+When Meghan Markle married into the royal family in 2018, she went from being a commoner to the important-sounding Her Royal Highness Meghan, Duchess of Sussex.

 In the in-between period between the announcement of Harry and Meghan’s departure from the royal family and April 1, the actual day they left for their one year review period, it was announced that Meghan had partnered with Disney Nature to narrate its new elephant documentary, helpfully named Elephant.

 However, in the press release from Disney as well as on film posters, Meghan was listed as “Meghan, The Duchess of Sussex”.
 I caught it right away.
 That’s not actually Meghan’s name.
 This is hard to explain and I swear that more people than just me care about it.
 Meghan can be called two things: either Meghan, Duchess of Sussex, OR The Duchess of Sussex.
 If someone uses her given name, Meghan, then the “the” becomes unnecessary and is removed from the title.
 Try it yourself.
 If you look at any official PR from the royal family, Kate is called either Catherine, Duchess of Cambridge, OR The Duchess of Cambridge.
 Never “Catherine, The Duchess of Cambridge”.
 It just doesn’t make sense.
 So either it was a typo, a pretty glaring one, that should have been caught; or it was a signal that Meghan had given this styling to Disney and actually didn’t know how to correctly write out her own name.